Rahjael/TexTile.js/README.md

   - [x] ~~Dropdown menu~~ Radio buttons for different kind of tasks (fabric, PVC, etc...)

-  - [x] ability to export output as pdf to save it / print it.
+  - [x] ability to export output as pdf to save it / print it

+  - [x] ability to select different criteria for ordering pieces

   - [ ] (for a later time) ability to import/export configurations so user doesn't have to type it in every time. (this is not really needed and it may take a while to implement, marked as optional)